rokath/trice/src/ReadMe.md

 ## Files `trice.go` and `trice_test.go`

-* The package src is not needed for the `trice` tool.
+* The package trice is not needed for the `trice` tool.
-* File src_test.go contains test functions to execute the C code during `go test ./...`
+* File trice_test.go contains test functions to execute the C code during `go test ./...`
-* File `src.go` does the cgo connection. cgo is not supported inside test files.
+* File `trice.go` does the cgo connection. cgo is not supported inside test files.